vivizuma/odin-web-scraper/knowledge-check.md

 ## Clean Code

 * Why is it important to write clean code?
-* Name 5 clean code principles previously mentioned
+* What are some good principles for keeping code clean?
 * What is the difference between good comments and bad comments?

-## Installing Node.js

 ## Arrays and Loops